PartonDensity.jl: a novel parton density determination code: Introduction

 Secondly, we have implemented a forward modeling approach, where event numbers in kinematic bins are predicted and compared to observed event counts, which are always bin-by-bin uncorrelated with known Poisson distribution.
 This is in contrast to the analyses of unfolded cross sections, where a Gaussian statistical hypothesis is implied and where the data are always correlated in a way that is often not known.
 Another advantage of forward modeling is that it can correctly handle the low statistics case with empty or sparsely populated bins.

+In principle, the Bayesian and forward modeling approaches can be used independently of each other.
 The current version of our code allows for the analysis of inclusive \epmp scattering data, made available in the form of binned event counts.
-An extension to the analysis of differential cross sections extracted at the QED-Born level is in development and will be reported separately.
+An extension to allow for the Bayesian analysis of differential cross sections extracted at the QED-Born level is in development and will be reported separately.
+We note that it is also possible to use the forward modeling approach within any likelihood-based analysis framework, not just the Bayesian formalism described here.